 Connecticut Tour des Farms

 The Connecticut Tour des Farms has been a project of the Connecticut Resource Conservation and Development Council since 2003.
 The Connecticut Tour des Farms was initiated as a project with a mission of protecting and enhancing the rural character and agriculture in Connecticut.
 Together with partner organizations, CT RC&D designs the Tour to highlight agriculture in a region of Connecticut, as well as promoting healthy lifestyles and locally grown food.
 These bicycle rides have toured the rural countryside across Connecticut, raising money and awareness for the diversity and vitality of Connecticut’s farms.
-CT RC&D will hold its next ride in on September 21, 2019 in Connecticut's Quiet Corner.
-More information can be found on the Tour des Farms website.
+Last year's ride was held on September 21, 2019 in Connecticut's Quiet Corner.
+More information about the 2020 ride can be found on the Tour des Farms website.

 Promoting Farm Business